awsdocs/amazon-ecr-user-guide/doc_source/docker-basics.md

-# Docker Basics<a name="docker-basics"></a>
+# Docker Basics for Amazon ECR<a name="docker-basics"></a>

 Docker is a technology that allows you to build, run, test, and deploy distributed applications that are based on Linux containers\.
 Amazon ECR is a managed AWS Docker registry service\.
 Customers can use the familiar Docker CLI to push, pull, and manage images\.
 For Amazon ECR product details, featured customer case studies, and FAQs, see the [Amazon Elastic Container Registry product detail pages](http://aws.amazon.com/ecr)\.

 The documentation in this guide assumes that readers possess a basic understanding of what Docker is and how it works\.
-For more information about Docker, see [What is Docker?](http://aws.amazon.com/docker/) and the [Docker User Guide](https://docs.docker.com/engine/userguide/)\.
+For more information about Docker, see [What is Docker?](http://aws.amazon.com/docker/) and the [Docker overview](https://docs.docker.com/engine/docker-overview/)\.

 + [Installing Docker](#install_docker)